Nikke-db/spine-web-player-template/README.md

 # spine-web-player-template
 A template based on the design of the live2d visualiser of the website nikke-db.
-Only works with animations made using the spine software.
+Only works with animations made using the spine software and of the versions 4.0 or 4.1.
 The template will work with any animation made from spine, not restricting to animations coming only from the game Nikke: Goddess of Victory.

 # Installation